Kafka Connector Overview¶

 Setting up Kafka: This includes instructions on setting up Kafka and Zookeeper.

-Enabling Security for Kafka: This includes a variety of security-related details that will be used to secure Kafka.
+Enabling Security for Kafka: This includes a variety of details related to securing Kafka.

 Kafka Connector Example: This example demonstrates how to send messages to a Kafka broker via Kafka topics.